wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 Therefore, the searching space left for us is limited and an encouraged option is to create a new template language and engine.

-,  bearing these features and functions in mind, the invented template and its engine, so-called Hanjst, has mertis as:
+combining all those considerations and  bearing these features and functions in mind, the invented template and its engine, so-called Hanjst, has mertis as:

 -   Hanjst's Run-time in client-side, reduce computing render in server-side;